Cabeça Dinossauro: Play and book

 The book was released by publisher Tinta Negra, organized by André Tartarini and includes tales by authors such as Letícia Novaes, Juliana Frank and Renato Lemos, besides an introduction by Bellotto.

 Critical reception

 By the time of the album's release, newspaper O Estado de S. Paulo's Alberto Villas stated that the album was "the great surprise of the year. [...]
 It's a shocking, punk, angry and very curious album.
 An album of poison-rock, a scream.
 An album of surprises."
+He also said he couldn't "find Titãs.
+Cólera?
+Olho Seco?
+Exploited?
+Bauhaus?
+What sound is this?"